-Capital expenditures totalled \$3,863,000 for the quarter as compared to \$2,655,000 for the same period in 1995.
-The increase was attributable to costs incurred for two new Houlihan's that were opened during the quarter, as well as ongoing remodeling projects, normal restaurant renovations and replacements and the continuing installation of new management information systems in the Company's restaurants.
-The Company expects to incur capital expenditures of \$10,637,000 for the remainder of 1996 in connection with opening three additional restaurants and for normal renovations and replacements.

-The Company intends to continue to operate with working capital deficiencies and to rely upon internally generated funds to finance its restaurant operations and to fund working capital expenditures, including its expansion plans.
-Management believes that cash on hand, funds to be generated internally from operations and the use of working capital changes, lease financing and funds available to the Company under its credit facility will be adequate to meet the Company's debt service and capital expenditure requirements for the foreseeable future.
+Capital expenditures for the 1996 year-to-date period totalled \$7,464,000.
+The expenditures were incurred for two new Houlihan's and one new Seafood Grill that were opened during the period, as well as ongoing remodeling projects, normal restaurant renovations and replacements and the installation of new management information systems in the Company's restaurants which was completed in the second quarter.
+The Company expects to incur capital expenditures of approximately \$7,000,000 for the remainder of 1996, a majority of which will be used in connection with opening one Houlihan's and one Specialty Restaurant.
+Management believes that cash on hand, funds to be generated internally from operations and the use of working capital changes will be adequate to meet the Company's capital expenditure requirements for the foreseeable future.